GorillaWorrier980/pipelinev2.4/README.md

 ## Usage

 1. Populate the `artifacts/` folders with your data, model, and index assets.
 The repository ships with lightweight samples so the pipeline can run end-to-end without external downloads.
-2. (Optional) Adjust configuration files under `configs/` (only Trivy needs one by default).
-3. Run the full pipeline locally (no Docker required) using the lightweight Python entrypoints:
+2. Run the full pipeline locally (no Docker required) using the lightweight Python entrypoints:

    ```bash
    python run_pipeline.py